Canada

 Canada, a country in North America, is composed of ten provinces and three territories.
 Despite being the second largest country in the world by total area, it is sparsely populated and home to around 38 million people.
 The indigenous communities of Canada (including First nations, Métis, and Inuit peoples) constitute roughly 5% of the population, around 1.9 million individuals.
 In light of colonial history, they still face significant inequalities and marginalization in Canada, predominately inhabiting the poorest, rural, and most northern regions of Canada.

-SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it, in Canada since 1969.
+SOS Children’s Villages has been supporting children and young people without parental care, or at risk of losing it since 1969.

 Children are at risk